HSBC Trinkaus

-Operations

-In addition to its head office in Düsseldorf, the bank has branches in Baden-Baden, Berlin, Dortmund, Frankfurt, Hamburg, Hanover, Cologne, Mannheim, Munich, Nuremberg, Stuttgart and Vienna, (Austria).
+In addition to its head office in Düsseldorf, the bank has branches in Baden-Baden, Berlin, Dortmund, Frankfurt, Hamburg, Hanover, Cologne, Mannheim, Munich, Nuremberg, Stuttgart and Vienna, Austria.

 History

 In 1785 Christian Gottfried Jäger established his trading house in Düsseldorf.
 Then in 1852 Christian Gottfried Trinkaus, one of the founder's nephews, took over the firm, named it after himself, and focused exclusively on banking from then on.
 From 1919 on, the company came under the ownership of institutional investors, especially Deutsche Bank, as the last family members exited the bank.

 The next landmark occurred in 1972 when C.G.
 Trinkaus merged with Bankhaus Burkhardt & Co, which had been founded in Essen in 1841.
 Under the name of Trinkaus & Burkhardt the bank extended its operations to Luxembourg and Switzerland.
 Two years later, Citibank, of the US, acquired majority ownership.

 In 1980, the UK-based Midland Bank acquired a majority stake in Trinkaus & Burkhardt.
 Five years later, Trinkaus & Burkhardt converted to a partnership limited by shares (Kommanditgesellschaft auf Aktien - KGaA) and listed on the stock exchange.

 HSBC acquired Midland Bank in 1992, and with it Midland's majority stake in Trinkaus & Burkhardt.
 In time, HSBC transferred Trinkaus and Burkhardt's operations in Switzerland to its subsidiary there, HSBC Guyerzeller Bank.
 In 1999, the bank in Germany changed its name to HSBC Trinkaus & Burkhardt KGaA.
 Lastly, in 2006, the bank changed its legal form and became HSBC Trinkaus & Burkhardt AG.
 In 2010, on its 225th anniversary, HSBC in Germany increased the share capital by EUR 150 million to promote the corporate business in Germany as part of HSBC.
 In 2013 the Growth Initiative started with the aim to position HSBC in Germany as leading international bank for German customers.